German People's Council: First people's council

 The First German People's Council emerged from the Second German People's Congress convened on 17–18 March 1948.
 It consisted of 300 voting members of the Soviet Occupation Zone.
 At the inaugural meeting of a further 100 people had been invited from the Western zones in order to underscore the overall German claim.
 The organization of the People's Council was similar to that of a parliament (though it lacked the legitimacy of an election) and elected a Presidium and committees.
-Non-communist parties put emphasis on the finding that the prior People's Council should be a parliament, the SED attempted to portray it as a pan-German Parliament.
-The selection of members of the People's Council had insured that the SED would have a large majority.
-The SED also provided 153 of the deputies coming from the Soviet Zone.
-Added to this were the members of mass organizations affiliated the SED.
-CDU (55 members) and Liberal Democratic Party (56 members) possessed more than 111 seats.
-Also, in the executive committee and all committees, the SED had absolute majorities.
-The SED also questioned the committee chairs (except for the Judiciary Committee (Liberal Democrats) and the committee for a peace treaty (CDU).
-Later came to the CDU nor the committee on agricultural issues.
+The inclusion of non-communist parties put emphasis on the finding that the prior People's Council should be a parliament, the SED attempted to portray it as a pan-German Parliament.
+The selection of members of the People's Council had ensured that the SED would have a large majority.
+In the executive committee and all committees, the SED had absolute majorities.

 Constitutional committee

-In the People's Council, a constitutional committee was formed that would develop under the leadership of Otto Grotewohl (SED) as a condition of the German Democratic Republic.
-Here, the committee would be based on a draft of the SED already developed in November 1946.
+In the People's Council, a constitutional committee was formed that would develop under the leadership of Otto Grotewohl.
+The committee was based on a draft of the SED already developed in November 1946.
 The draft was drawn up by the committee on 22 October 1948 approved by the People's Council and on 19 March 1949 formally adopted.
 The proposal was then referred to the Third German People's Congress for approval.